 The seeds are harvested from a flowering member of the mint family - Salvia Hispanica L. The seed itself is either white or dark brown and black.
 Red seeds are often found.
 However, these are immature seeds and should be avoided.
 Very small black seeds should also be avoided - these are considered weed seeds.
 The presence of either of these in the chia seed mix purchased signals that it is not a good supplier of Chia, as these seeds are not rich in nutrients as the white or dark brown/black seeds.

 Why are Chia Seeds Good For Me?

-Chia seeds have become popular due to the fact that they contain many essential vitamins and minerals, as well as essential fatty acids (EFA's) and fibre.
-Vitamins include calcium, manganese and phosphorus, and omega 3 and 6 EFA's are abundant in the chia seed.
+Chia seeds have become popular due to the fact that they contain many essential vitamins and minerals, as well as essential fatty acids (EFA's) and fiber.
+Vitamins include calcium, manganese, and phosphorus, and omega 3 and 6 EFA's are abundant in the chia seed.

-Health benefits include assisting in glucose and cholesterol control, replacing egg in recipes, portion control, as well as being a simple and quick way to get much of your recommended daily intake (RDI) of several different vitamins, minerals, EFA's and fibre.
+Health benefits include assisting in glucose and cholesterol control, replacing the egg in recipes, portion control, as well as being a simple and quick way to get much of your recommended daily intake (RDI) of several different vitamins, minerals, EFA's and fiber.

 Will you be adding Chia to your diet?

 Fiber Content: - The American Dietetic Association recommends 20-35 grams of fiber each day.
 However, most Americans only eat approximately 12-15 grams.
 Chia contains almost 11grams of fiber per ounce.
 This means a generous sprinkle over your morning muesli or oatmeal could give you up to 42% of your RDI of fiber in a single serve!.

 Fiber also helps you to feel fuller faster and for longer as it soaks up fluid in your digestive system and expands, making you feel full.
 It also slows digestion so that your body has a chance to feel full, and therefore stopping you from overeating.
 All this, as well as helping to keep you regular.